solislemuslab/phylo-practicum/glemin-wheat/code/3-gene-trees.md

 ## Running RAxML on all the genes

 RAxML saves output files on the path you are, so we will run it from a `results` folder.
+We will not run bootstrap because this was used on previous steps for data filtering.

 Also, we will run the analyses for all genes with a bash script that loops over genes in `OneCopy`.
+So, we move into the `code` folder and there is the `raxml.sh` bash script to run:

 ```
-raxml-ng --msa Ae_bicornis_Tr406_BIS2_Contig161_simExt_macseNT_noFS_clean.aln --model GTR+G
+cd code
+raxml.sh
 ```

+This command will take 3-24 hours to run, so we will leave this running and check results next class.